ztyyLV/barcode-reader-docs-mobile/programming/android/setting-guide.md

 - The templates are puzzling
 - You have specific requirements on the performance

-The template will be a JSON data that can be uploaded via method `initRuntimeSettingsWithFile` and `initRuntimeSettingsWithString`.
+The template will be a JSON file/string that can be uploaded via method `initRuntimeSettingsWithFile` and `initRuntimeSettingsWithString`.
 Similar to the preset templates, you can add additional settings to optimize the performance.
 The following information will help us provide you with a better template.

 - The targeting barcode formats.
 - The device information (hardware model, software version).